dynawo/dynawo/example_simulationRT/README.md

 | publishToZmqCurvesFormat | ("JSON")/"CSV"| Output curves format |
 | publishToWebsocket | true/(false)| Enable sending results to websocket (port 9001) |

+NB: interactive mode disables the recording of curves values for file export at the end of the simulation, hence "jobs-with-curves" launcher won't have any effect.

 ## Sumary of new Jobs parameters